linsyking/ji-coursesel-cli/Readme.md

 ji-coursesel elect
 ```

-Specify the threads number for each course (recommend to use 1 when testing):
+Specify the threads number for each course (recommended to use 1 when testing):

 ```bash
 ji-coursesel elect -x 1